The scary part? He's concentrating on limiting his powers.

 - In Star Wars The Phantom Menace Qui-Gon Jinn took this route during a break in the fight against Darth Maul on Naboo.
 When those energy-shields-whose-purpose-is-never-clearly-defined come up, Maul paces and glares, Obi-Wan looks anxious, but Qui-Gon drops to his knees and closes his eyes.
 When the shields go down, he's back on his feet in a second.
 It helped, but wasn't enough.

-- Halfway through the battle against Elyon in Breath of Fire: Dragon Quarter, he "begins meditating", with a very large targetting circle locked onto one party member.
+- In Breath of Fire: Dragon Quarter, halfway through the battle against Elyon, he "begins meditating", with a very large targetting circle locked onto one party member.
 After three turns, lightning strikes that character and anything nearby, inflicting quadruple-digit damage.

 - In the Pokémon games, Mewtwo is said to spend its time meditating to increase its mental powers.

-- The "Meditate" attack, which raises the user's Attack by one stage.
+- The "Meditate" move(which is called "Yoga Pose"), which raises the user's Attack by one stage.

-- The "Calm Mind" technique, which does the same, for one stage each, for the user's Special Attack and Special Defense.
+- The "Calm Mind" technique(Which in Japan is appropriately called "Mediation", which does the same, for one stage each, for the user's Special Attack and Special Defense.

 - In Guild Wars: Factions, final boss Shiro Tagachi has the attack "Meditation of the Reaper".
 He goes into a meditative state and nullifies the next 500 damage he takes while in that state.
 He stays in the stance for 30 seconds, or until he's taken that 500 damage, whichever is shorter.
 You do not want him to spend the full 30 seconds in meditation, because as soon as the stance ends, he steals 20 health from each party member for each second he was in the stance.
 For those of you playing at home, that's 600 damage to everyone in the party if he stays in it for 30 seconds.